HydroCFD/buoyant_jet/OpenFOAM/README.md

 # Desalination Jet Solver (Non-Dimensional Form)

-This repository contains a **custom OpenFOAM solver** specifically developed for simulating **desalination outfalls** using a **non-dimensional formulation**.
-The solver is tailored for dense jet flows, where buoyancy and momentum interact significantly, as seen in brine discharges into ambient water bodies.
+This repository contains a **custom OpenFOAM solver** developed for simulating **desalination outfalls** using a **non-dimensional formulation**.
+The solver is for dense jet flows, where buoyancy and momentum interact, as seen in brine discharges into ambient water bodies.

 ---